 - Annual membership subscription fees are due on January 1st.
 Any member who has not paid their membership subscription by 31st of January in the year that it is due, will cause their membership to lapse.
 Lapsed members may have their online member’s profile deleted but their details will be kept on file.
 Lapsed members can renew their membership at any time by paying their annual membership subscription fee.

-- i-Team.cc is supported by sponsored by InTandem Systems Limited - any recognition you could give them when mentioning our club would be much appretiated
+- i-Team.cc is supported by sponsored by InTandem Systems Limited and Owens Cycles of Petersfield & Four Marks in Hampshire.
+Any business that you can put their way and/or appretiation and recognition that you could give them would be much appretiated - e.g. mentions on social media posts

 Ways to Help & Support Your Club: